Jikrou/monty/README.md

 Comment Handling

-Monty supports comments in Monty bytecode files.
-Comments are lines starting with the '#' character.
+"Monty supports comments in Monty bytecode files.\n" Comments are lines starting with the '#' character.

 The Monty program ignores comments during execution.\n